Overview: Sharing Your Schedule

 Can I password protect a share?
 No. Anyone with the share URL can open it.
 If you've shared something by mistake you can delete the share from Share / Manage Shares.
 The share URLS are not guessable and include random elements, so folks likely won't be able to find your shares without you giving them the URL.

 Can I limit sharing or turn it off?
 Sure.
-You can limit sharing to certain users by editing the $$sc_SharePrivileges variable at one 18 of the DayBack script "Load Calendar Settings - On Startup --- Edit Configuration Here ---".
+You can limit sharing to certain users by editing the $$sc_SharePrivileges variable at line 18 of the DayBack script "Load Calendar Settings - On Startup --- Edit Configuration Here ---".
 Set that to "off" to turn sharing off altogether, or wrap "everyone" in an If() statement that only permits some users access while returning "off" for others.

 Setting this to "Admin" will enable sharing for just Full Access users.